mateusememe/mateusememe/README.md

 </br>

 * 🔭 I’m currently working on improve my algorithms logic and data structures knowledge and some web projects.
-* 🌱 I’m vurrently learning about artificial intelligence, computer vision, computer graphics, AWS and Web Development.
+* 🌱 I’m currently learning about API's and Web development, GCP, AWS and Java.
-* 📫 How to reach me matt.mendon@gmail.com
+* 📫 How to reach me: matt.mendon@gmail.com
-* 💭 "Every dream you leave behind is a piece of your future that ceases to exist" - Steve Jobs
+* 💭 "Technology should improve your life, not become your life." - Bill Gates

 </br>